 Dr. Gupta: That’s right, absolutely.
 And then for shellfish to come right after that, I did think that was interesting – but I don’t know about surprising. [laughs] I think the results made me feel comfortable that what I was seeing in my clinic, in my neighborhood, in my society, was in fact what was going on in the country.

 Dr. Gupta: We are!
 But what’s great is that people are now engaged and they want to know about food allergies.
 And I get support for this work that I feel so passionate about.
 Hopefully, we’ll have a lot more answers in a year than we do today.

-GS: Thank you very much for speaking to me today, Dr. Gupta.
+GS: Thank you very much for sharing your insights, Dr. Gupta.

 Dr. Gupta: My pleasure.